jskvrna/MonoSOWA/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Our method works fully with both KITTI and KITTI-360 datasets.
+Our method fully supports both KITTI and KITTI-360 datasets.

-MonoDETR however expects the input in the KITTI format.
-For those reason we provide a script ```k360_to_k.py``` which converts KITTI-360 with pseudo-labels to a MonoDETR KITTI format.
+MonoDETR expects input in the KITTI format.
+For this reason, we provide the script `k360_to_k.py`, which converts KITTI-360 with pseudo-labels to the MonoDETR KITTI format.

-To use the Waymo Open Perception Dataset we provide a script, that converts it into KITTI-360 format.
-However only front camera is used and support and the labels are extracted only if they are present in the front camera.
-See ```waymo_to_kitti_projected.py``` for more details.
+To use the Waymo Open Perception Dataset, we provide a script that converts it into KITTI-360 format.
+Only the front camera is supported, and labels are extracted only if present in the front camera.
+See `waymo_to_kitti_projected.py` for more details.

-### Pseudo labelling pipeline
+### Pseudo-Labelling Pipeline

 **Dataset Preparation**